FAQ

 Q. What if I am struggling on event day?

 A. Trying to keep pace with faster cyclists is not advisable …it’s neither safe nor much fun.
-We will have support riders to assist.
-If you booked the longer ride and run into challenges, then there is a shorter route that is a bail out.
+This is an event that invites participants to ride at a comfortable speed and pace their efforts.
+If you booked the longer ride and run into challenges, then there is a shorter route available as a bail out.
 We will have mechanics that will do their best to assist with unexpected bike fails and first aid team to assist if you aren’t feeling right.
 There will be a sweep vehicle that will collect you if you are unable to continue or are running out of time.

 Q. What type of bike do I need?

 A. You can use any bike that you feel comfortable with.
 You are likely to be on it for a good time so it is vital that you use a bike that you are comfortable on.
 Once crucial detail …over the RtN years there was a drift towards more and more and more road bikes (drop handlebars and lighter weight).
-It’s a diverse event – the longer distances will benefit from a bike designed for road cycling/touring – whatever bike you have is perfect.
-If it’s in working order and you can ride it the selected distance that is all that matters.
+It’s a diverse event – whatever bike you have is perfect provided it’s in working order and you can ride it the selected distance.

 Q. Can I use an e-bike?